THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 This calculation will take into consideration each party’s gross annual income and the length of the marriage and the “calculator” will suggest what the presumptive amount of maintenance should be and for how long the award should continue.
 However, this is only a presumption.
 The Court can be persuaded to Order above the calculator amount and/or duration or it can be persuaded to Order below the amount and/or the duration.
 It is important you understand what the Court may take into consideration regarding maintenance calculations.

 Additionally, maintenance can be set in an amount that can be modified in the future if circumstances change or it can be set in an amount that CANNOT be changed in the future regardless of certain circumstances.
-Contact The Law Office of Stephen Vertucci, LLC at 970-900-1800 so you can understand how to protect your interests and how to develop strategies that place you in the best position to reach your goals.
+Contact the Fort Collins divorce attorneys at The Law Office of Stephen Vertucci, LLC at 970-900-1800 so you can understand how to protect your interests and how to develop strategies that place you in the best position to reach your goals.

 Divorcing couples may agree between them on an amount and duration of maintenance payments, or they may be determined by a prenuptial agreement.